 So, if you don’t have an eXtension ID—required for you to participate in the Ask an Expert pool—your program leader will be knocking on your door soon.
 Get a jump on them.
 Sign up for an eXtension ID.

-If you have questions or want to know more about Ask an Expert in Oregon, contact your program leader, or Steve Dodrill or Mark Anderson-Wilk; they are leading the deployment team.
+If you have questions or want to know more about Ask an Expert in Oregon, contact your program leader, or Jeff Hino; they are leading the deployment team.

 Also take the opportunity to offer comments here in the new Newsletter format.
 Discuss and share ideas with your colleagues here.